 Benefits of Arm Exercises for Seniors

 Many older people want arms that look stronger and less flabby.
-That’s an excellent reason to do arm exercises, but the benefits don’t stop there.
+That’s an excellent reason to do arm exercises for seniors, but the benefits don’t stop there.
 Seniors with healthy arms and shoulders are better able to maintain independence and keep doing the activities they love.

 Think of all the ways you use your arms every day.
 Something as routine as pushing up from a chair is easier with good arm muscle.
 Carrying groceries, lifting things onto high shelves, picking up babies: all these work your arms, and that’s not even mentioning recreational activities such as tennis and golf.